FinTech

 Creating a Business Plan and Registration

 Based on the results of your market research, develop a comprehensive business plan that outlines your business model, revenue strategy, marketing plan, and financial projections.
-During this step, you also should determine the legal structure of your business and register it with the appropriate authorities.
+During this step, you should also determine the legal structure of your business and register it with the appropriate authorities.

 Compliance and Regulations